 Academic honesty and integrity are fundamental values of the University community.
 The University of Florida College of Law Honor Code represents a commitment by students to adhere to the highest degree of ethical integrity.
 Teaching and learning flourish best in an environment where mutual trust and respect form the bedrock of relationships.
 The Honor Code helps create a community in which students can maximize their intellectual and academic potential.
-Students are bound by the UF Honor Code, which may be found at <a href="https://www.law.ufl.edu/life-at-uf-law/office-of-student-affairs/additional-information/honor-code-and-committee/honor-code-student-affairs/additional-information/honor-code-and-committee/honor-codeextenuating circumstances.
+Students are bound by the UF Honor Code, which may be found at honor-code-and-committee/honor-code extenuating circumstances.
 Please turn off your cell phone during class.
 I reserve the right to lower your final grade if you engage in behavior that disrupts the learning environment for your classmates.